Subjects

 Mr J Datson

-The day to day role of the Learning Mentors at The Palmer Catholic Academy varies daily.
+The day to day role of the Pastoral Wellbeing Mentors at The Palmer Catholic Academy varies daily.
 However the majority of our time is taken up doing such things as:

 • One to one mentoring discussions to discuss problems and look at solutions